 Effective approaches to fighting corruption

-The ACAC is designed to provide educational services, to promote research, and to foster the practical implementation of Collective Action initiatives.
-Through its flagship programme, the Anti-Corruption Collective Action Certificate (ACA), the Centre promotes the practical implementation of Collective Action based on a tailored methodology and close guidance.
-The ACA certificate is open for applications to start activities in March 2022.
+The ACCA is designed to provide educational services, to promote research, and to foster the practical implementation of Collective Action initiatives.
+Through its flagship programme, the Anti-Corruption Collective Action Certificate (ACCA), the Centre promotes the practical implementation of Collective Action based on a tailored methodology and close guidance.
+The ACCA certificate is open for applicants to start activities in April 2024.

 Alternative to traditional anti-corruption approaches

 The ACCA addresses the need for alternatives to traditional models in the anti-corruption field, which are usually based on repression, sanctions, reduction of discretion, and the like.
 This alternative response is centered on elements that strengthen trust, collaboration, voluntary participation, and the existence of multiple actors whose common purpose is to address the problem of corruption in a particular sector.

 The effective fostering of Collective Action initiatives is based on a combination of academic foundations and impact-driven activities.
 Projects with real impact are pursued, based on education, mentoring, and the implementation of practical methodologies and tools.